 A breakdown is useful two ways.
 If you own shares, a descending triangle breaking its floor is the chart's warning that the slide may be resuming — a cue to protect yourself or step aside.
 Traders can also profit from the fall directly by “shorting” (borrowing shares to sell now and buying them back cheaper later).
 The three steps below serve both readers.

 Everything here comes from rules we've tested on thousands of historical trades.
 Tap through the three steps to see each one drawn on the chart.
+For a quick primer on entry, stop, target, and R, read risk/reward and R-multiples.

 The trade starts the moment price pushes through the line — an order set there in advance gets the first realistic price.